erikbabu/instagram_user_script/README.md

+If you have not got the Instagram API, enter the command 'sudo gem install instagram_api_client'

 To execute the program type './IG' in your terminal

 If you get a permission error type 'sudo chmod 777 IG' and then './IG'